BeanBagKing/VolGolangWrapper/README.md

 # vol_wrapper.go
 Golang wrapper for Volatility3.
 Takes in a newline delimited list of plugins (modules) and runs them in parallel.
+Outputs all CSV's to a directory

 # Example Usage
 ```